zachary-cauchi/ps2-code-samples/notes/journal.md

 ## Getting fonts working.

 Managed to get a sample demo working taken from the ps2sdk repo, using the bios built-in font `KROM`.
 Currently, only managed to get ascii encoding working and using only FontX, with FontStudio being disabled.
 Next step would be to find a way of using custom fonts, either in FontX or FontStudio format.

+## Got multi-path rendering working

+After a lot of troubleshooting and strange bugs, I finally managed to merge the vu1 and graph samples together into one, rendering multiple coloured rectangles atop an array of cubes with the rectangles acting as UI elements.
+The next step from here will be to convert the sample to C++ and following quickly after with controller input.